FTDS-assignment-bay/p2-final-project-ftds-022-rmt-group-002/README.md

 With "Gold Seeker," users can easily predict gold prices for the next 3 months and receive recommendations from trusted e-commerce stores, helping them make informed investment decisions and save money.
 The business impact includes increased user satisfaction, potential business partnerships, and data-driven decision-making that can drive the success and growth of the application.

 ## Further Recommendations
+1. **Advanced Scheduling Utilization:** In addition to predicting gold prices and recommending products, consider integrating advanced scheduling.
+This would allow users to set up notifications or alerts when gold prices reach levels they are interested in or when the recommended e-commerce stores have special offers.
+This will enhance user engagement and provide them with more control over their investment decisions.

+2. **Utilization of Advanced Modeling:** Consider developing advanced models such as Deep Learning or Time Series Forecasting to improve the accuracy of gold price predictions.
+These advanced models can provide more sophisticated and detailed results, which can boost user confidence in the predictions provided by the application.

+3. **Exploration of Additional Metrics:** In addition to the established metrics, explore additional metrics to measure the application's success.
+Additional metrics could include User Retention, Conversion Rate from Recommendations to Purchases, or NPS (Net Promoter Score) to measure user satisfaction.
+These additional metrics can provide deeper insights into how the application impacts users and the business.

 ## Meet our team
 * Syechrifanka Yoffi Adrian | [LinkedIn](https://www.linkedin.com/in/yoffieraka/) | [Github](https://github.com/yoffieraka)
 * Harits Ghiffari Hanif | [LinkedIn](https://www.linkedin.com/in/harits-ghiffari-hanif-44538020a/) | [Github](https://github.com/HaritsGH)